EBPocket

 Main Screen

-at full VGA size--on a VGA PDA like the Axim X50V, the image has the same 480x640 pixels you see below, but in a smaller screen, so it actually looks a bit sharper than this (same number of pixels in fewer inches = more pixels per inch = higher resolution)
+at full VGA size--on a VGA PDA like the Axim X51V, the image has the same 480x640 pixels you see below, but in a smaller screen, so it actually looks a bit sharper than this

 Current dictionary